MichaelPeter/BlazorHybridWebGPUTest/readme.md

 ### Maybe Unreal Engine 4/5?

 Unreal Engine 4 already supports HTML5 https://docs.unrealengine.com/4.27/en-US/SharingAndReleasing/HTML5/
-There are movments to support WebGPU in Unreal Engine 5 or HTML5 in general https://forums.unrealengine.com/t/ue5-and-the-html5-platform/237070
+There are movements to support WebGPU in Unreal Engine 5 or HTML5 in general https://forums.unrealengine.com/t/ue5-and-the-html5-platform/237070

 ## Issues with WebGPU

+The WebGPU usage resulted in a few roadblocks.
+By itself it seems to work with babylon.js but other technologies make issues:

+#### Issues dotnet.js

 When Initalizing the bablyon.js engine with WebGPU and trying to make a callback to Blazor from the same Javascript "Call" or returning a value the dotnet engine runs into an error.